What Is a Clinical Research Study?

 Total treatment will last up to 18 weeks.
 In the first 6 weeks, participants will receive increasing doses of the study drug (titration period) based on weight, followed by 10 weeks of treatment at their final tolerated dose (maintenance period) and up to 2 weeks of treatment with decreasing doses (taper period) if the participant does not enroll in the separate extension study.
-Following completion of the Kayak Study, eligible participants, including those who received placebo, may have the option to enroll into an extension study to receive NBI-921352.
+Following completion of the Kayak Study, eligible participants, including those who received placebo, may have the option to enroll into an extension study to receive NBI-921352 for about 2 years.

 Learn more about the Kayak Study.

 See who may qualify